Grid Math

 G0 =(Y>(sin_deg((X-454000)/700*180)*500+5443000))?DUMMY:G1;

-The following is an example of a Grid Math expression that uses Y and Z coordinates as variables to partially mask a section grid along a slope.
+The following example shows a Grid Math expression that uses the Y and Z coordinates as variables to partially mask a section grid along a slope.
 The image below illustrates the resulting section grid.

 //G0=.\Chopped.grd(GRD)